 Reform measures will always be specific to the particular circumstances.
-Nonetheless, in order to get ideas and insights, it helps greatly to learn about reforms employed elsewhere and to have a mental model of the type of possible reforms.
+Nonetheless, in order to get ideas and insights, it helps to learn about reforms employed elsewhere and to have a mental model of the type of what sorts of reforms are possible.
 We recommend you consider each of these ten reform approaches:

-- 1. Functional approaches: improvement of institutions, public financial management and systems - 2.
-People-centred approaches: building committed supporters, networks and coalitions - 3.
+- 1. Functional approaches: improving institutions, public financial management, systems and controls - 2.
+People-centred approaches: building networks and coalitions of supporters - 3.
 Monitoring approaches: strengthen oversight groups and their independence - 4.
 Justice & rule of law approaches: prosecuting, raising confidence, improving laws - 5.
 Transparency approaches: making visible what others wish to keep hidden - 6.
-Integrity approaches: motivating and instilling pride - 7.
+Integrity approaches: motivating, instilling pride and commitment - 7.
 Whistleblowing approaches: finding safe ways for people to speak up - 8.
-Civil society and media: external voices are essential - 9.
-Incentives and economic theory approaches: aligning stakeholders and economics
+Civil society and media: creating space for external voices

-10. Nudge approaches: new science show how small changes can make a big difference
+- 9. Incentives and economic theory approaches: aligning stakeholders and economics - 10.
+Nudge approaches: new science show how small changes can make a big difference